divvi-xyz/docs-v1/docs/builder-camp.md

 ## Requirements

-1. **Sign up**: Fill out the [Divvi Protocol Onboarding Form](https://docs.google.com/forms/d/e/1FAIpQLScTXExYljGoWsw4-mMHf7nXUxXV6QSrXa5zUMPK2foUwpdwZQ/viewform?usp=dialog) to get your Divvi onchain ID
+1. **Get started**: Use the [Divvi App](https://app.divvi.xyz/) to get started
-2. **Join our community**: Join our [Discord](https://discord.com/invite/EaxZDhMuDn) to get in touch with the Divvi Team, attend office hours or find like-minded builders to team up with.
+3. **Join our community**: Join our [Discord](https://discord.com/invite/EaxZDhMuDn) to get in touch with the Divvi Team, attend office hours or find like-minded builders to team up with.
-3. **Build on Divvi**: Build a web or mobile app that drives users and value onchain, integrate the Divvi Protocol V0, and one or several of our featured backend protocols.
+4. **Build on Divvi**: Build a web or mobile app that drives users and value onchain, integrate the Divvi Protocol V0, and one or several of our featured backend protocols.
-4. **Launch your product**: Take your innovative UX to market and start onboarding users.
+5. **Launch on mainnet**: Take your innovative UX to market and start onboarding users.
-5. **Drive value & receive incentives**: Start receiving weekly rewards for the value you deliver onchain based on the metric(s) identified as proof-of-impact for the protocol you choose to integrate.
+6. **Drive value & receive incentives**: Start receiving weekly rewards for the value you deliver onchain based on the metric(s) identified as proof-of-impact for the protocol you choose to integrate.
-6. **Continue growth**: Unlock a steady flow of revenue.
+7. **Continue growth**: Unlock a steady flow of revenue.

 ## Featured Protocols